 It is a very special time of each year to CELEBRATE REDEMPTION FROM BOTH PHYSICAL and SPIRITUAL EGYPT / BONDAGE / SLAVERY!

-In fact, as YAHUVEH GOD was delivering the CHILDREN OF ISRAEL from BONDAGE, HE changed HIS calendar slightly by making the month in which the CHILDREN OF ISRAEL were delivered from Egypt the FIRST MONTH OF THE YEAR thereby signifying NEW BIRTH!
+As YAHUVEH GOD was delivering the CHILDREN OF ISRAEL from BONDAGE, HE changed HIS calendar slightly by making the month in which the CHILDREN OF ISRAEL were delivered from Egypt the FIRST MONTH OF THE YEAR thereby signifying NEW BIRTH!

 - If you share homes with unbelievers and it is not possible to remove the leaven from the entire home, remove it from your bedroom and do not eat leaven during the feast.

-The morning of 16 Nisan (the morning after the High Shabbat of 15 Nisan), the firstfruits, the first sheaf/omer of the barley harvest, (Reshit Katsir literally Start of the Harvest), was waved and offered along with a male lamb as a burnt offering, and unleavened bread, oil and wine.
+- The morning of 16 Nisan (the morning after the High Shabbat of 15 Nisan), the firstfruits, the first sheaf/omer of the barley harvest, (Reshit Katsir literally Start of the Harvest), was waved and offered along with a male lamb as a burnt offering, and unleavened bread, oil and wine.
 This also starts the Sefirat HaOmer, Counting of the Omer, counting 7 weeks to Shavu’ot/Pentecost.

-We pray that you all will have a Passover filled with signs, wonders and miracles as in the times of old in YAHUSHUA’S NAME!
+We pray that you all will have a Passover filled with signs, wonders and miracles as in the times of old in YAHUSHUA’S NAME, AMEN!